Submissions/seneschal/docs/tech_specs.md

 Plugins have change management life-cycles independent of each other or the daemon.
 The goal is to enable each plugin to be auditable largely independently of the rest of the system.

 Installing a plugin consists of unpacking it into the plugins directory.
-A plugin is a directory of files, minimally containing a .py file with the same name as the parent directory.
+A plugin is a directory of files, minimally containing a script file with a standard name.

 ### cluster resources

 The mounting requirements for compute nodes serving seneschal are a subset of those on the daemon host:

 * These filesystems may be mounted read-only:
-    * production filesystems
+    * upstream filesystems
     * software filesystems
 * These must be mounted read-write:
     * user filesystems